eventflux-io/engine/website/docs/sql-reference/windows.md

 ---
 sidebar_position: 2
 title: Windows
-description: Time-based and count-based window operations in Eventflux
+description: Time-based and count-based window operations in EventFlux
 ---

 # Windows

 Windows are fundamental to stream processing, allowing you to group events for aggregation and analysis.
-Eventflux supports **9 window types** to cover different streaming scenarios.
+EventFlux supports **9 window types** to cover different streaming scenarios.

 ## Window Syntax